WEBAIM’S SURVEY: HEADINGS MATTER TO USERS OF ASSISTIVE TECHNOLOGIES

 - PDF files do not typically include links for intra-document navigational purposes.

-- Usage of PDF commonly include long documents (notably, far longer than web pages).
+- Usage of PDF commonly includes long documents (notably, far longer than web pages).

 The latest WebAIM survey clarifies that headings are a big deal precisely in PDF’s use-case.
 The survey clearly validates the requirements regarding heading levels in PDF/UA.